perseas/Pyrseas/docs/dbextend.rst

 --merge\-config

-    Output a merged YAML file, including the database schema, the enhancement specification and the configuration information.
+    Output a merged YAML file, including the database schema, the extension specification and the configuration information.

 --merge\-specs `file`

-    Output a merged YAML file including the database schema and the enhancement specification to the given `file`.
+    Output a merged YAML file including the database schema and the extension specification to the given `file`.

 -n `schema`, --schema= `schema`

-    Enhance only a schema matching `schema`.
-By default, all schemas are enhanced.
+    Extend only a schema matching `schema`.
+By default, all schemas are affected.
+Multiple schemas can be augmented by using multiple ``-n` switches.

 -o `file`, --output= `file`